bbarker/blog/Software/Scala/WildcardExistentialTypes.md

 # Existential Types and Variance in Scala

-# TODO
-2. Test code (at least some) in Scala 2 to see if results hold there
-3. Try Java?
-Similar reasons for trying Scala 2

 If you'd like to follow along with code examples, most examples are in Scala 3 and [on Scastie](https://scastie.scala-lang.org/bbarker/sXhlCN0rQS6uj72Wds8HTQ/4).
-An example in Scala 2 and Java is linked near the end of the post.
-That said, almost everything here should apply to Scala 2 and Scala 3.
+I will provide an example for Scala 2 and Java near the end of the post.
+That said, almost everything here should apply to Scala 2 and Scala 3, but there is an interesting difference between Scala and Java.

+## A Note on Variance

+This blog post is not an introduction to variance, but several [good references](#Variance) are available, and I provide some explanation of variance as it pertains to our examples.

+John von Neumann [is quoted](https://en.wikiquote.org/wiki/John_von_Neumann) as saying:

+> ... in mathematics you don't understand things.
+You just get used to them.

+I feel like this applies particularly well to variance.
+Scala making variance more explicit than any other language (that I'm aware of) forces us to think of these issues when we are designing and using libraries at compile time rather than at runtime.

 ## Background

 Recently, I came across a wildcard type in a library we use ([Tapir](https://tapir.softwaremill.com/)).
-Until then, I had viewed wildcard types in Scala as something that could always be avoided.
+Until then, I had viewed wildcard types in Scala as something that could be avoided.
 Could I bypass them here?
 As it turns out, I could not.
 In what follows, I hope to show why existential types can be necessary in Scala, and how they relate to parametric types (also known as higher-kinded types, or HKTs) and `Any`.